microsoft/fluentui/rfcs/react-components/convergence/field-custom-components.md

 - Very restrictive on the JSX tree of child (e.g. can't wrap with a `<div>` or something, without encapsulating that in another wrapper component).
 - Doesn't work with intrinsic `<input>` without a wrapper control.

-## Discarded Option B: Add `field` wrapper for child component that uses FieldContext
+## Discarded Option B: Add `field()` to create a context-aware component for Field

 Adds a `<Field>` component similar to the main proposal, except it doesn't auto-apply props to child.
-Instead, it creates a `FieldContext`.

-The wrapper `field` is similar to `makeField`, except the wrapper just merges props on the child, and doesn't add DOM elements or other functionality.
+The wrapper `field` is similar to `makeField`, except the wrapper gets props from `FieldContext` and merges them on the child.
+Unlike `makeField`, it doesn't modify the render tree of the wrapped component.

 ### Example